 But Telstra don’t tell you that most of the time you can’t get a 5G signal indoors and very poor 4G signals at best.
 It has dual external SMA antenna ports, but the cheapest Telstra-certified dual-band 4/5G antenna is around $500 plus cabling and fitting!

-Note: It is not the Sagemcom F@ST 3897T as suggested on Whirlpool, that is a tri-band router—model details to come.
+Note: It is not the Sagemcom F@ST 3897T as suggested on Whirlpool.
+Model details to come.

 In our experience, the Telstra Smart Modem 3 – not all that smart or fast (update after test – network review) accounted for the majority of dropouts, which magically stopped by replacing it with a better modem.